Lazula/cryptopals/README.md

 This repository contains my solutions to the challenges at cryptopals.com, organized by set.

-Each challenge uses a **main.c** file, compiled with **compile.sh**, a simple bash line which adds the source files for the local includes and adds debugging information with gcc's **-g** option.
-A pre-compiled binary is included as well.
+Each challenge uses a `main.c` file, compiled with `make`, which automatically adds includes files and provides debugging information with gcc's `-g` option.
+A pre-compiled ELF binary is included as well.
+Use `make asan` to compile with ASan or `make ubsan` to compile with UBSan.
+Run `/bin/bash build_all.sh` to automatically run `make` for all challenges if the included binaries do not work (due to different operating system, etc.).

-The **include** directory is a collection of header and source files containing helper methods that are used in multiple places, such as encoder/decoder functions and ciphers.
+The **include** directory is a collection of header and source files containing helper functions that are used in multiple places, such as encoder/decoder functions and ciphers.

-Signed chars are used for ASCII text (null-terminated strings).
-Unsigned chars are used whenever binary safety is needed.
+Signed chars are used for printable ASCII text (null-terminated strings).
+Unsigned chars are used for binary blobs.

 Tools used:
 * tmux - Session management
 * vim - All text file editing
 * gcc - Compiling and inserting automatic 0xcc debug traps with asm("int3");
-* gdb - Debugging, memory examination
+* gdb - Debugging, instruction stepping, memory examination
-* asan, valgrind - Memory usage debugging with valgrind flags --leak-check=yes and --track-origins=yes and gcc flag -fsanitize=address
+* asan - gcc flag -fsanitize=address displays memory overread/overwrite and memory leaks

 ## warnings
+The code here should absolutely not be used for serious encryption - it's a series of challenges about the *weaknesses* of these methods, after all.

-While I try to maintain a basic level of security in all my programs, these are a bit loose since they aren't really "programs" proper.
+As far as application security, while I try to maintain a basic level of security in all my programs, these are a bit loose since they aren't really "programs" proper.
 What I'm trying to say is that you probably shouldn't put a suid bit on these.

-These should not be used for serious encryption - it's a series of challenges about the *weaknesses* of these methods, after all.

-Nothing here has been tested on machines where CHAR\_BIT != 8.
-Some things have been made to refuse compilation because they are almost certain to fail, such as AES, but others may simply silently fail to do as intended.
-Basically, CHAR\_BIT != 8 isn't defined for this project.
+Machines where CHAR\_BIT != 8 have not been considered.
+Some things have been made to refuse compilation because they are almost certain to fail, but others may simply silently fail to do as intended.
+Basically, CHAR\_BIT != 8 is undefined for this project.